Immunotherapy for Ovarian Cancer

 Immunotherapy may not be right for everyone.
 Talk to your doctor about what treatment options are best for you and the possible side effects, risks, and benefits of these drugs.

 Immunotherapy drugs can harm an unborn baby.
-If you or your partner can become pregnant, use birth control during treatment and for some time after the last dose of immunotherapy drugs.
+If you can become pregnant, use birth control during treatment and for some time after the last dose of immunotherapy drugs.
 Do not breastfeed during treatment with immunotherapy and for some time after the last dose.
 Talk to your doctor about your options for birth control and breastfeeding while you are on immunotherapy drugs.4,5

 Before beginning treatment for ovarian cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
 This includes over-the-counter drugs.